transtats/transtats/docs/source/roadmap.rst

 To Do
 ===============

-- Translation Status at all 3 places:
+- Translation Status of Packages at all 3 places:
     - Translation Platform (Done)
     - Upstream Repository (Partially Working)
     - Build System (In Progress)